exonum/exonum-doc/src/advanced/serialization.md

 - **Body** is a dynamic sized part, it can be read only after parsing header.

-Data of primitive types as well as arrays of fixed length (for example `PublicKey`) are stored completely in the header.
+Data of primitive types as well as other types that have fixed-length serialization are stored completely in the header.

 Other types take 8 bytes in header of sequence: 4 for position in the body (counted from the beginning of the whole serialization buffer), and 4